dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 {{< /notice >}}

-There are other things that we've not explored in this post that will likely improve the performance even more.
+There are other things that we've not explored in this post that will likely improve the inference speed.
 For example,
 - Quantization - reducing the precision of the model weights from FP32 to FP16 or INT8 or even lower.
 - Pruning - removing the redundant model weights to reduce the model size and improve the inference speed.
 - Knowledge distillation - training a smaller model to mimic the original model.

 I will leave these as an exercise for the reader.
+And let me know if you'd like me to write a follow-up post on these topics.

 Thank you for reading!
 I hope this has been helpful.
 If you'd like to find out how to deploy this model on Android check out the following post.